pipeops-dev/pipeops-docs/docs/projects/project-deployment.md

 ## Prerequisites:

-- Basic understanding of React and web development concepts.
+- Basic understanding of web development concepts.
 - [Navigate to your PipeOps dashboard](https://console.pipeops.io/dashboard/projects).

 ### Step 1: Navigate to the Projects Page